• The Friedrich Family House

 Your Visit

-The museum shop is open from Tuesday to Saturday from 11 am to 5 pm.
+The museum shop is also open from Tuesday to Sunday from 11 am to 5 pm.

 You are welcome to use our Online-Shop to get an overview of our product range.